Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/docs/index.md

 </p>
 Aliens from another planet are not happy with your kingdom!
 They came light years away to end your reign!
 These ships ram your castle and are quite durable!
 To defeat them, you must toss them back to their home planet from wence they came!
 The model is created by James using Blender.

-### Red Saucer TODO
+### Red Saucer
 <p float="center">
   <img src="https://raw.githubusercontent.com/Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/master/docs/Proj%203%20Annotations/e5.jpg" width="50%">
 </p>
 Similarly to the regular saucer, these saucer has a gun that shoots lasers at your castle.
 They can damage your castle from a further distance so be on guard!
+The model was created by P.Handover from the sketchup 3d warehouse

 ---